 Dorothy W. Erskine Park, San Francisco

 John’s father John Oscar Gantner (died 2002) senior purchased 160 acres, the current site of School House Vineyard in 1940 for $8,700 (the year John was born) from Dick Sheehan (the property had been in she Sheehan family since the 1860s).
-John O looked for property in the Mayacamas mountains at the urging from his college friend at Stanford University, John Daniel (owner of Inglenook Vineyards at that time).
+John Oscar looked for property in the Mayacamas mountains at the urging from his college friend at Stanford University, John Daniel (owner of Inglenook Vineyards at that time).
 John’s grandfather co-founded Gantner-Mattern, a clothing company around 1900.
 They produced a variety of products over the years including underwear, sweaters and swimsuits for both men and women.
 Their wikies for men were particular popular.
 John’s father ran the company until 1954 before selling it.

 Nancy’s formative years were spent in Oklahoma City, Newport Beach and then Berkeley.
 She has a varied career – first with United Airlines in 1960 – continuing her work in the travel business for 15 years and later becoming elected to the San Francisco Board of Supervisors in 1979.

-The original vines on the property were planted in the 1870’s; the vineyard has produced continuously since then.
+The original vines on the property were planted in the 1870s; the vineyard has produced continuously since then.
 At the time of John Sr’s purchase, there were 30 acres under vine and the vineyard was being managed by horses.
-After horses were replaced by tractors, some of the steepest vineyards blocks were no longer maintained (due to the danger of turning a tractor around at the end of these very steep rows).
+After horses were replaced by tractors, some of the steepest vineyards blocks were no longer maintained due to the danger of turning a tractor around at the end of these very steep rows.
 Today of the 55 acres they own, they manage about 17 acres of vines.

 Select Wines